Dark Skies (2013 film): Plot

 The Barrett family—mother Lacy, father Daniel, older son Jesse, and younger son Sammy—reside on a quiet suburban street in an unnamed American city.
 Daniel is currently unemployed, placing the burden of supporting the family on Lacy, who works as a real estate agent.
 Their two sons enjoy a happy relationship and communicate with each other from their beds via walkie-talkie.
 A number of strange occurrences befall the family.
 During the night, the contents of the kitchen are rearranged in bizarre configurations.
-The house alarm's set off when it detects that all entry points were breached simultaneously.
+The house alarm is set off when it detects that all entry points were breached simultaneously.
 Sammy suffers a fit while at the park, and Lacy is shocked when hundreds of birds suddenly crash into the house.

 One night, Lacy is awakened by a sound from Sammy's room.
-When she checks on him, through the darkness she sees a figure standing over his bed.
+When she checks on him, she sees a figure standing over his bed.
 She turns on the light to find an empty room.
 Sammy is found walking away from the house but cannot remember leaving.
 Lacy, Daniel and Jesse each suffer catatonic episodes and regain consciousness with no memory of their experiences.
 Sammy's discovered to have marks on his body at a pool party while Jesse experiences an episode in the woods and is admitted to the hospital where geometric shapes are also discovered on his body, prompting the doctors to alert Child Protective Services.

 Greatly disturbed by the various phenomena afflicting the family and the house, Lacy begins to search online for answers and finds articles attributing some of what they have experienced to UFOs and reports of alien abduction.
 Daniel installs security cameras throughout the house.
-Daniel reviews the night's footage and frame-by-frame analysis reveals 3 dark figures standing over their beds as they slept.
+Daniel reviews the night's footage and frame-by-frame analysis reveals three dark figures standing over their beds as they slept.
 Now believing that there's an extraterrestrial force at work, Lacy and Daniel seek the help of a specialist, Edwin Pollard, who calls the beings "the Greys."

-Pollard informs them that many others have suffered the same fate as the Barretts, with most cases ending in a child abduction.
-Edwin warns the Barretts that the person who the Greys first show interest in is usually the one who is abducted and that they should be highly protective of Sammy, who he believes has been "chosen."
+Pollard informs them that many others have suffered the same fate as the Barretts with most cases ending in a child abduction.
+Edwin warns the Barretts that the person who the Greys first show interest in is usually the one who is abducted and that they should be highly protective of Sammy, whom he believes has been "chosen."
 Daniel buys a shotgun while Lacy adopts an aggressive guard dog.
-The family spends July 4 boarding up the windows and front door of the house, then eat dinner, as Daniel flips the TV on to a program showing fireworks and playing patriotic music, while they reminisce about happier times.
+The family spends the Fourth of July boarding up the windows and front door of the house, then they eat dinner as Daniel flips the TV on to a program showing fireworks and playing patriotic music, reminiscing about happier times.